echewisi/task_management_app/README.md

 Task Management App is a web application built using Django that allows users to manage their tasks.
 Users can create, update, delete, and view tasks.
-The app also sends email notifications for task reminders and deletions.
+The app also sends email notifications for task reminders,creation and deletions.

 ## Table of Contents